electronut/ElectronutLabs-bluey/README.md

 ## Getting Started with Bluey

 Now that you got yourself a **bluey**, here's what you need to get started.
+To get a project up and running, you need to first build the code and create a *.hex* file and then *upload* it to the board.

 ### Building code for Bluey